 The Shape of Things

-Another advantage being explored is the idea of changing not just the way trucks work, but they way they look, too.
+Another advantage being explored is the idea of changing not just the way trucks work, but the way they look, too.
 The less resistance a truck experiences, from the road and even the wind, the better it can operate, meaning less energy consumed overall.

 Peterbilt’s Walmart Advanced Vehicle Experience (WAVE) certainly doesn’t look like any truck you’ve seen before.
 Designed with aerodynamics in mind, WAVE is skinny, and the cab is stacked over the engine, reducing the wheelbase and weight and improving maneuverability.
 There’s just one driver’s seat, in the center of the cab.
 It may look funny, but the new design cuts drag by 20 percent compared to conventional models.

-Frieghtliner’s Supertruck design, from the front radiator to the 32 degree angle windshield and fully-flush cab, sleeper and roof surface, are optimized to reduce aerodynamic drag.
+Frieghtliner’s Supertruck design, from the front radiator to the 32-degree angle windshield and fully-flush cab, sleeper and roof surface, are optimized to reduce aerodynamic drag.

 One concept truck, Navistar Project Horizon, was designed especially to make an “aerodynamic statement.”
 The door handles are fixed, mudflaps are integrated, and side marker lights reduce drag, and active aerodynamic grill shutters force air to flow around the truck.

 Project Horizon also showcases a chassis and axle skirt system that fully covers the drag wheels.
-Although Navistar has shown has this can improve aerodynamics, this is perfect example of how imagination and innovation don’t always line up, as the way to implement the feature in a road-ready truck has yet to be fully determined.
+Although Navistar has shown has this can improve aerodynamics, this is a perfect example of how imagination and innovation don’t always line up, as the way to implement the feature in a road-ready truck has yet to be fully determined.